 Relocating a building within a character area overlay in Lyttelton and Akaroa requires resource consent.

-In the Akaroa and Lyttelton characters other specific criteria also apply.
-These criteria are detailed in section 14.14.24 of the Residential chapter of the District Plan.
+In the Akaroa and Lyttelton character areas other specific criteria also apply.
+These criteria are detailed in rules 220.127.116.11.3 RD3 and RD4(external link) in the Residential chapter of the District Plan.

 Before a building can be relocated, a building consent needs to be obtained for the establishment of the building on the new site.
 This ensures that the new building work (including foundations, steps and drainage) and any change of use of the building meets the requirements of the building code.